joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/world/europe/100000010982767/uk-prime-minister-keir-starmer-resigns.html

 **With No Team in the World Cup, China’s Fans Celebrate a Referee**\
-`Most people watching Curaçao play Ecuador focused on the team’s goalkeeper.
+`Most people watching Curaçao play Ecuador focused on the Curaçaoan goalkeeper.
 For some fans in China, the draw was Ma Ning, the tournament’s highest-ranking Chinese referee.`\
 https://www.nytimes.com/2026/06/22/sports/world-cup/world-cup-china-referee-ma-ning.html

 **Mideast Live Updates: Vance Points to Progress After First Round of U.S.-Iran Talks**\